neeraj0403/hacktoberfest-IOSD/README.md

   18. Program to Find Factorial of a Number
   19. Program to Generate Multiplication Table
   20. Program to Display Fibonacci Sequence
-  21. Program to Find GCD of numbers
+  21. Program to Find GCD of two  numbers
   22. Program to Find LCM of two Numbers
   23. Program to Display Characters from A to Z Using Loop
   24. Program to Count Number of Digits in an Integer